jgmalcolm/jgmalcolm.github.io/cv.md

 1. Greven, Douglas, Malcolm, Campbell, Laxpati, Lamanna, Bray, Howard, Willie, Boulis, Gross.
 "Overlapping functional and stereotactic surgery is not associated with increased complications: A retrospective cohort study."
+1. Schupper, ...
+"Turning on the light for brain tumor surgery: A 5-aminolevulinic acid story."
+Journal of Neuro-Oncology (JNO). *In submission*
+1. Yousefi, Sabahi, Malcolm, Willie, Adada, Borghei-Razavi.
+   "Laser Interstitial Thermal Therapy for cavernous malformations; A systematic review." *In submission*

 {% endcomment %}